urangel/z-o-lite/README.md

 * Working with both class/state and function/display components
 * Data flow between different components through props
 * Rerendering components based on user interaction
+* Component life cycle and event handlers based on where it is in the cycle
 * More about ES6, especially anonymous arrow functions and 'this' context retention

 [Here is the site!](https://urangel.github.io/z-o-lite/)